Blue Toad Murder Files: Episode 4: Death From Above

 After a brief review of previous events, the Librarian's (whose name is revealed to be Margaret Tess Madding) funeral begins.
 At the end, the Vicar asks the player to investigate on Moses's behalf, as the Vicar does not believe Moses would do such a heinous crime without a strong motive.
 As the player stands outside the Church's doors with the Vicar, the Colonel appears and says that he found something.
 Before he can say what, though, a block falls from the belfry and hits the Colonel, killing him.
 In the bell tower, the player finds Mrs. Gossip polishing the bells, saying that with Moses in jail, “someone needs to do the cleaning around here”.
 She also mentions that she thought she saw the Doctor (“a lovely man”, she says) in the belfry.
 When the player visits the Doctor, he says that Mrs. Gossip's mental state degenerates daily and says that Mrs. Gossip said that she saw him because "when she saw him at the funeral, she must have carried the image with her".
 At the Police Station, the Constable informs the player that Moses escaped, as someone knocked down the wall and took Moses with them.
 In the Colonel's house, there is a lot of information on Lady Snobbish; however, in the safe, the player finds notes on the secret research the counterfeit Colonel was conducting.
 Apparently, the Miller had been a Snobbish, and had a child.
 At the Church, the player finds out that the Vicar helped Moses escape, as Moses is in the Church.
 The Vicar says that "he" claims it is his son, but the Vicar fears a darker force.
 At Riddle Manor, the player shows Lady Snobbish the newspaper clipping that Mother sent the player.
 Lady Snobbish then says that the man in the portrait is her late husband's grandfather, and as she married into the family, she bears no resemblance.
-When she is asked if there are any other members of the Snobbish family, she heatedly says no. The player visits Mrs. Gossip and after looking at the photograph found under sacks at the Mill (in Episode 2), she recognizes the woman in the picture as Mrs. Wentworth, the late wife of Moses, and the little boy as Charlie, her son.
+When she is asked if there are any other members of the Snobbish family, she heatedly says no. The player visits Mrs. Gossip and after looking at the photograph found under sacks at the Mill (in Episode 2), she recognises the woman in the picture as Mrs. Wentworth, the late wife of Moses, and the little boy as Charlie, her son.
 She mentions that Mrs. Wentworth was into the Miller for some time.
 At the Doctor's surgery, the Doctor conducts a test on the player before giving them pills to take before bed, saying that the player needs something to relieve the pressure on them.
 He says to come back tomorrow, but not in the morning, as he has an appointment with Lady Snobbish.
 At night, the player retires to their room in the Hotel, and after taking the pills the Doctor gave them, the player has a dream that leads them to fitting the pieces together in their mind.
 At the end of the episode, the player puts their suspicions on the Doctor, and thinks that the Doctor is going to murder Lady Snobbish too.
 When Bragg checks on the Doctor at Lady Snobbish's house, everything is fine.
 Frustrated, and thinking that he was made a fool of, the Inspector puts the player in prison.